ndtatbristol/arim/CONTRIBUTING.md

 arim code follows the general guidelines defined in [Python PEP-8](https://www.python.org/dev/peps/pep-0008/), with the amendments defined in the following sections.

-### Code formatting
+### Code formatting and linting

-Python code must be formatted using [black](https://black.readthedocs.io/en/stable/).
-To format a Python file named ``myfile.py``, type in a terminal:
+arim uses [black](https://black.readthedocs.io/en/stable/) code formatter and [ruff](https://docs.astral.sh/ruff/) linter.

+Format and lint:
 ```
-black myfile.py
+hatch run lint:fmt
 ```
+To only check, without changing the code, use `hatch run lint:check`.

+The linter configuration is defined in `pyproject.toml`.

 ### Docstring